 - Verbal – consists of word analogies and reading comprehension.
 This subtest will test your ability to analyze and do verbal or inferential reasoning.
 For reading comprehension, written passages may come from a variety of sources like medical journals, books on philosophy, and literary works.

 - Inductive reasoning – measures induction or your ability to draw conclusions or perceive relationships despite the absence of complete information.
 Items may feature numbers, letters, figural grouping, and figural series.

 - Quantitative – tests your ability to apply basic math concepts to solve word problems.
 The questions in this subtest are of three types: data interpretation, problem-solving, or fundamental operation/direct computation.

-Part II of the exam, on the other hand, is conducted in the afternoon after a 1-hour lunch break.
-It consists of 200 items answerable within 2 hours and 30 minutes.
+Part II of the exam, on the other hand, is conducted after a 10-minute test break.
+It consists of 120 items answerable within 1 hour and 30 minutes.

 While the first part tests your mental ability, the second part gauges your proficiency in subjects deemed essential in preparing for a medical course.